agusrajuthaliyan/Open-Course-Data-Analysis-Project/README.md

 ![Image](Charts/Hist-plots/GP-Distplot.png)
 *fig. 2.4. shows the layered [probability density plot](https://www.khanacademy.org/math/statistics-probability/random-variables-stats-library/random-variables-continuous/v/probability-density-functions "See Definition!💡") of GP scores in both years*
 - There is a general trend pointing that there has been an increase in the GP scores of departments.
-- There have been an increase in GP scores
+- There have been an increase in GP scores.

 ***